anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 [For future reference, here is the manual for the Thinkrider PP5 power meter.](/files/ALIEXPRESS_ALLROAD/thinkrider_pp5.pdf)

-### Gearing

-This is a compact 50/34T crankset paired with an 11-34T cassette.
-The result is a wide but conventional road/all-road range: a 4.55 top gear and a 1:1 lowest gear for climbing.
+The combination of a compact 50/34T crankset paired with an 11-34T cassette gives a wide gearing range: a 4.55 top gear and a 1:1 lowest gear for climbing.

-Coming from 10-speed, I get why 12-speed exists, but I do not think the extra gears are consequential (to me).
-Mechanically, 12-speed uses a thinner chain and narrower spacing between cassette cogs which in theory aremore fragile, and harder to index due to tighter tollerance.
-So far, I have had had no issues with locking in the indexing.

 | Combination | Gear ratio | Speed at 100 RPM (km/h) |
 | ----------: | ---------: | -----------: |